Immigrant investor programs: Spain

-United Arab Emirates (Golden Visa)
+United Arab Emirates

-The UAE introduced the 10 year Golden Visa system in 2019.
+The United Arab Emirates (UAE) introduced the 10 year Golden Visa system in 2019.
 It allows qualifying individuals to live, study and work in UAE without the need of a national sponsor.
 The residence visa program, offers various possibility to become a resident in the UAE for certain category of professionals, such as PhD holders, scientists, outstanding professional in a specific field or industry and/or to doctors and their families.
 Other skilled professionals included are senior scholars, elite specialists in industry and fourth industrial revolution, specialists in health industry and education.

+The visa duration is 10 years for public investments and 5 years for real estate investments.
+Requirements include a minimum capital of AED 2 million, along with property ownership or contribution to an establishment paying at least AED 250,000 annually in taxes.

 Golden visa holders are allowed to sponsor others, including their spouse, children and support staff.
 The visa can be renewed if the required criteria is met.
 Unlike some other golden visa programs which requires the visa holder to maintain a duration of stay in the country, the UAE golden visa has no restriction on the maximum duration of stay outside the UAE to maintain validity of the visa.

-The UAE Golden Visa costs $136,000 for investors.
+The UAE Golden Visa costs AED 9,884.75 for investors.

 United States

-The United States has two main investor visa programs: the E-2 and EB-5 visas.
+The United States has three main investor visa programs: the E-2, EB-5 visas, or an application to the Trump Gold Card program.